chandan989/P.R.I.S.M./README.md

 > **What it does:** Tells you *whether* each claim is backed by a real source.

-Factual claims in the response are verified against a **hybrid knowledge base** (curated clinical guidelines like PubMed/MIMIC for health, plus live web search for general queries) using **selective, asynchronous verification**.
+Factual claims in the response are verified against a **curated clinical knowledge base** (e.g., PubMed/MIMIC) using **selective, synchronous verification**.
+There is no live web search, guaranteeing a strictly air-gapped, zero-data-egress environment.

-**Crucially, this pipeline is non-blocking to prevent UI latency.** The AI's response streams to the user instantly.
-In the background, the claim extractor identifies factual assertions (dates, statistics, citations) and runs vector searches.
-The interface seamlessly "hydrates" with verification dots over the text as background checks complete, ensuring a frictionless user experience.
+**Crucially, this pipeline is synchronized to prevent dangerous medical UX.** While raw speed is often prioritized in generic chatbots, clinical settings demand safety over instant gratification.
+The AI's response rendering is deliberately blocked until the claim extractor identifies factual assertions and runs vector searches.
+The interface only presents the clinical text to the user once the verification dots (🟢🔴) are complete, ensuring no clinician ever acts organically on an unflagged hallucination.

 Each verified claim gets a simple colored dot inline: